Dele2009/express-buddy/README.md

 Then follow the prompts!

-You can also directly specify the project name and the template you want to use via additional command line options.
-For example, to scaffold a Vite + Vue project, run:
+You can also directly specify the project name you want to use via additional command line options.
+For example, to scaffold a new express-buddy project, run:

 ```bash